SadraNafisi/Food_reservation/README.rst

 Customer ==> Name: **sadra** , Password: **sadra**

-**NOTE**: By signing up in website , a customer role would be created.
+**NOTE**: By signing up in website , a new customer role would be created.

 Example
 =============